- Hello My Lovely Friend

-The toxins in cigarettes your skin’s collagen and elastin which are the components that keep your skin supple and firm.
+The toxins in cigarettes damage your skin’s collagen and elastin which are the components that keep it supple and firm.

 Without these you will gradually see a decline in the firmness and plumpness, leading to premature aging and deeper lines and wrinkles.